jandot/aerts-exercises-leipzig/Databases/databases.md

 #### Using scripting ####

 There are different ways you can load data into an SQL database from scripting languages (I like to do this using Ruby, but as this is a Perl-oriented course we'll look at that instead...)
 See Perl-DBI below where we devote a whole section to interfacing Perl to a database.
+In addition, you will see how to talk to an SQLite database from R in one of the following lectures.

 ### Getting data out ###